XanaduAI/Xanadu-Quantum-Codebook/nodes/I.12.1/challengeDescription.md

 ***Codercise I.12.1.*** Write a circuit that implements a $CNOT$ gate between two qubits.
 Test it out on all four computational basis states.
 What are the resulting states?
-Express your answer in a dictionary that takes the form of a *truth table*, i.e., a table that details a set of output bits given the set of input bits:
+Express your answer in a dictionary that takes the form of a *truth table*, i.e., a table that details a set of output bits, given the set of input bits:

 <table style="align:center" cellspacing="20" cellpadding="15">